itsbbea/challenge1-repo/README.md

  ## Description

-Refactoring existing code to make sure it meets the accessibility the criteria.
+Refactoring the existing code to make sure it meets the accessibility the criteria.

 As a bootcamp student, I want to refactor the existing code with semantic HTML elements so that it is organised and easy to read.